jcburley/joker/GOSTD.md

 If a particular constructor is missing, that indicates lack of support for the underlying type, or that the underlying type is abstract (`interface{}`).

+### Converting a GoObject to a Clojure Datatype

+TBD.

 ### Calling a Go API

 Calling a Go wrapper function (for a Go function, receiver, or method) in Joker requires ensuring the input arguments (if any) are of the proper types and then handling the returned results (if any) properly.